Mutual Funds | Investing | HSBC

-In addition, the suite of HSBC Funds6 includes domestic money market funds and domestic and international equity and debt funds7.
+In addition, the suite of HSBC Funds5 includes domestic money market funds and domestic and international equity and debt funds6.
 The HSBC Emerging Markets Debt Fund, HSBC Emerging Markets Local Debt Fund, HSBC Frontier Markets Fund and the HSBC Total Return Fund all provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.

 Additional funds from leading managers

-A financial professional8 from HSBC Securities can not only provide access to the competitive funds managed by HSBC, but also help you choose from a broad selection of third-party mutual funds.
-Each of these funds is thoroughly screened and regularly reviewed by HSBC Wealth Portfolio Management Americas team 9 – a global team of research analysts dedicated to helping enhance our clients' portfolios by identifying third party money managers with competitive advantages in their asset class.
+A financial professional7 from HSBC Securities can also help you choose from a broad selection of third-party mutual funds.
+Each of these funds is thoroughly screened and regularly reviewed by the HSBC Global Funds Approvals & Research team8 - a global team of research analysts dedicated to helping enhance our clients' portfolios by identifying third party money managers that show sustainable competitive advantages within their asset class.

 Take advantage of our mutual fund experience

 Mutual funds offer a convenient avenue for entering financial markets and can also become integral parts of a broader investment strategy.
-To fully understand your personal investment objectives and help determine which mutual funds may be suited for your needs, an HSBC Securities financial professional8 will take the time to conduct a thorough financial review.
-To schedule your review, or to receive information on HSBC mutual funds, please call 866.586.4722 or schedule a consultation online.
+To fully understand your personal investment objectives and help determine which funds may be suited for your needs, an HSBC Securities financial professional8 will take the time to conduct a thorough financial review.
+To schedule your review, or to receive information on funds offered through HSBC Securities, please call 866.586.4722 or schedule a consultation online.

 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 In California, HSI conducts insurance business as HSBC Securities Insurance Services.
 License #: OE67746.
 HSI is an affiliate of HSBC Bank USA, N.A.
 Whole life, universal life and term life are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly owned subsidiary of HSBC Bank USA, N.A.
 Products and services may vary by state and are not available in all states.
 California license #: OD36843.